Investing in Volunteers (IiV) is the UK quality standard for all organisations which involve volunteers in their work.

 To achieve the quality standard, organisations must sign up with their country agency to receive a cost estimate.
 The whole process can be achieved within six to twelve months and your award is valid for three years once you have met the standard.
 Click here to register now.

-Once you complete the details of your volunteer structure, we can then provide you with a quote for the cost of going through the quality accreditation process.
+Once you complete the details of your volunteer structure, we can then provide you with a quote for the cost of going through the quality assurance process.

 If you would like to speak to somebody before registering, please contact your national office:

-If your organisation is interested in applying for a UK wide accreditation, please contact the England office above.
+If your organisation is interested in applying for a UK wide award, please contact the England office above.

-The Investing in Volunteers quality accreditation lasts for three years.
+The Investing in Volunteers quality award lasts for three years.
 If you are interested in renewing your award, please contact your local agency by clicking on the relevant country above.

 What some of our IiV achievers have to say: